Full methodology details

 - Organisational audit form

-The round 2 PREM questionnaire (also see PDF below) will be reviewed and updated in consultation with children, young people and parents via activities coordinated by the RCPCH Children and Young People's Engagement Team and the patient organisations which are represented on the Epilepsy12 project board.
+You can also download the Round 2 PREM questionnaire below - this will be reviewed and updated in consultation with children, young people and parents via activities coordinated by the RCPCH Children and Young People's Engagement Team and the patient organisations that are represented on the Epilepsy12 project board.

 Data collection and reporting - key dates